Email Marketing Authors: A Guide to Generating More Revenue

 Email marketing for publishers can be very profitable.
 If you spend $1 on email marketing, you can expect an average ROI of $36 in the form of conversions (i.e. more people purchase your work).

 But you can also generate a higher ROI in other more unconventional ways.
 For instance, you can use automated emails to encourage subscribers to become paid subscribers.
 This way, they can gain access to premium products or services.
-These can include your premium books, coaching and mentoring, and an invitation to a membership-only book club.
+These can include a premium hardback book, coaching and mentoring, and an invitation to a membership-only book club.

 As a self-publisher, you can sell advertising space within your newsletters, too.
 All you need to do is ensure you have a sizable audience.
 Then contact other brands in your industry.
 You can also place banners on your website encouraging prospects to advertise with you.